koda-git/mdblogger/_posts/2025-03-06-ipad-second-display.markdown

 Apollo acts as a virtual display driver inside of Windows (Linux support is on the way), creating a second screen that Windows recognizes as a real monitor.

 - Remove any existing virtual display drivers for conflict prevention.
 - Download and install **Apollo** from [GitHub](https://github.com/ClassicOldSong/Apollo).
-- Go to **Windows Display Settings** and ensure the virtual monitor is detected.
+- Once installed. **Apollo** should be in the Windows "show more" taskbar menu, Open the WebUI from there.

 ### 2. Enable Moonlight for Streaming

 Moonlight is an open-source client for Sunshine, originally designed for gaming but perfect for low-latency desktop streaming.

 - Install Moonlight on the iPad from the App Store.
 - Ensure that Apollo is running and the virtual display is detected.
 - Ensure both the **PC and iPad are on the same network** (Gigabit Wired LAN for the PC, low-latency Wi-Fi 6 for the iPad).
+- Once inside moonlight, click on the **"Virtual Desktop"** icon in Moonlight to start streaming the Apollo display.
+- Once **Virtual Desktop** is started, the virtual monitor should come online, check **Windows Display Settings** and ensure the new virtual monitor is detected.

 ---